BadUserHater/MeowbahhBot/README.txt

 SET UP GUIDE
 1. Go to https://discord.com/developers/applications and create a discord bot application, create a bot, and copy its discord bot token if you have not already done so.
 - Make sure to enable the Message Content intent.
-2. Paste your bot token at the bottom where it says "BOTTOKEN" without removing the ""
+2. Paste your bot token at the bottom where it says "BOTTOKENHERE" without removing the ""
 3. Extract the RESOURCES.ZIP file to your root folder of the bot files.
 4. CHANGING PREFIX (Optional)
 -- Head to the top where it says: client = commands.Bot(command_prefix="++") and replace ++ with the prefix you want.